GTT19950119/learngit/readme.txt

-Kit is a version control system.
+Git is a version control system.
 Git has a multable index callde tage.
 Git tracks change.
+Git tracks changes of files.
 Git is free software.